domibron/Expoint/README.md

 # DO NOT DOWNLOAD THE GAME FROM HERE
-> if you're looking to get the game got to the game's itch.io page. https://domibron.itch.io/multiplayer-game
+> if you're looking to get the game go to the game's itch.io page. https://domibron.itch.io/multiplayer-game